Table of Contents

 Important:

-This is NOT your PR application.
+This is NOT the PR application.

-You are entering the pool of candidates.
+You are just entering the pool.

 Step 4: Invitation to Apply (ITA)